 Why is our program right for you?

-Our program is dedicated to the belief that all students have worth and dignity.
-We seek to promote the success of all K–12 students through inclusive education, collaboration, family-centered practice, a supports model approach to understanding disability, evidence-based practice, data-based decision making, and a strengths-based climate in which students, families, and school staff feel welcomed, respected, and supported.
-Throughout the program you will enhance your collaborative skills with families, teachers, administrators, human service providers, and employers.
+We believe that all students have worth and dignity.
+We seek to promote the success of all students through inclusive education, collaboration, family-centered practice, a supports model approach to understanding disability, evidence-based practice, data-based decision making, and a strengths-based climate in which students, families, and school staff feel welcomed, respected, and supported.
+Throughout the program, you will enhance your collaborative skills with families, teachers, administrators, service providers, and employers.

-Successful completion of the program leads to initial licensure or added endorsement in Special Education for Grades K-8, Grades 7-12, or Grades K-12.
+Successful completion of the program leads to initial licensure or added endorsement in Special Education for grades K through 8, grade 7 through age 21, or grade K through age 21.
 Advanced options can lead to added endorsements (i.e., Intensive Special Education Teacher, Special Education Consulting Teacher).

 If you are not seeking an initial license or added endorsement, you can pursue an individually-designed program leading toward a Master of Education (M.Ed.) in Special Education suited to your career goals and personal interests.
 This option is meant for licensed teachers and special educators seeking to extend their skills and knowledge, or other professionals planning to work with students who have disabilities in roles other than as a special educator (e.g., recreation, community living, employment).

-We are proud to provide candidates with authentic community-based learning.
+We are proud to provide authentic community-based learning.
 Local professionals and families of children with disabilities have a strong presence in our classes.
 Our students are welcomed into their field experiences by professionals dedicated to sharing their expertise with UVM scholars.
-Field-based experiences are designed to enable candidates to put theory into practice within supportive, high-quality environments that value both diversity and inclusion.
+Field-based experiences enable you to put theory into practice within supportive, high-quality environments that value diversity and inclusion.

 Cultural, Linguistic and Economic Diversity